 “This will be an invaluable tool for analysing the game, because of the flexibility to pan, zoom, and to watch a situation in detail wherever you want on the pitch”Stefan Lundin, Sports Director at Svensk Elitfotboll

 When asking the Swedish managers what they would desire the most, improved capabilities for video analysis was their answer.
 Jimmy Högberg, part of the Örebro SK coaching crew knows how important this is.

-Patrik Olsson, CEO at Spiideo says that the company are pleased to work together with the Swedish football league.
+Patrik Olsson, CEO at Spiideo says that the company is pleased to work together with the Swedish football league.

 The introduction of Spiideo on match arenas is a part of a greater plan to develop match analysis even further.
-Jimmy Högberg is optimistics and says this is a vital piece of the main vision to strengthen Swedish football..
+Jimmy Högberg is optimistic and says this is a vital piece of the main vision to strengthen Swedish football.

-The clubs who are also using their match arena for training can now also take part of a deal which gives them access to record every game and practice for the first team as well of any of the youth teams.
+The clubs who are also using their match arena for training can now also take part in a deal which gives them access to recording every game and practice for the first team as well of any of the youth teams.